zanata/zanata-docker-files/zanata-server/README.md

 This document shows how to set up a Zanata instance using docker.

-The helper scripts use docker data volumes, therefore docker &gt;= 1.9 is required.
+The helper scripts use docker data volumes and docker container network, therefore docker &gt;= 1.9 is required.

 The following instructions assume that you have cloned this repository